 Persons working in hot or cold weather are faced with the potential risk of being affected by thermal stress.
 Heat Stress will be managed following the UGL Utilities Heat Exposure Management Procedure.
-Cold stress will be managed by daily monitoring of forecast weather conditions by the PIC, provision of appropriate clothing, and regular rest periods in a heated environment.
+Cold stress will be managed by a site shutdown over the winter period from June to August, plus daily monitoring of forecast weather conditions by the PIC.
 Outside of the winter shutdown, if significant (hot or cold) weather is forecast, all works, or at least remote works, will be temporarily ceased until conditions ease.